Silverfeelin/Starbound-Wardrobe-Addons/README.md

 # Wardrobe Add-ons

-This repository houses mods that serve as addons for the Wardrobe mod.
-To use these addons, users must have both the Wardrobe mod and the mod specific to the addon.
+This repository houses mods that serve as add-ons for the Wardrobe mod.
+To use these add-ons, users must have both the Wardrobe mod and the mod specific to the add-on.

 * [Wardrobe Mod](https://github.com/Silverfeelin/Starbound-Wardrobe)
   * [Releases](https://github.com/Silverfeelin/Starbound-Wardrobe/releases)